 1 2 3

 Zoning Primary use Consent use

-RESORT ZONE
+9 RESORT ZONES

-Resort Zone (RZ)

-The objective of this zone is to promote tourist and holiday facilities in areas with special environmental or recreational attributes, and to encourage general public access to these facilities.
+RESORT ZONE I (RZI) The objective of this zone is to promote tourist and holiday facilities in areas with special environmental or recreational attributes, and to encourage general public access to these facilities.
 At the same time, care should be exercised to minimise potential negative impacts of development on fragile environments.
 The guiding principle should be that a resort must not detract from the amenity that attracted the holiday facilities in the first place, nor should it cause a public nuisance for other people living and working in the vicinity.
 This zone should only be used in exceptional cases and is normally applicable to tourist developments outside established, built-up areas.
-Tourist accommodation Consent uses Conference facility Freestanding base telecommunication station Function venue Gambling place Hotel Off-road trail Place of leisure Rooftop base telecommunication station Sport and recreation centre Tourist facilities Wellness centre
+Primary use • Tourist accommodation Consent uses Function venue Hotel Off-road trail Rooftop base telecommunication station Tourist facilities Wellness centre Conference facility Place of leisure

 OPEN SPACE ZONES

 OPEN SPACE ZONE I (OSZI) The objective of this zone is to provide for active and passive recreational areas on public land, in order to promote recreation, and enhance the aesthetic appearance of an area.
 Primary use • Public open space Consent uses

-OPEN SPACE ZONE II (OSZII)

 The objective of this zone is to provide for private active and passive recreational areas, in order to promote recreation and enhance the aesthetic appearance of an area.
-Primary use • Private open space Consent uses Cemetery Tuck shop Environmental facilities Function venue Informal trading Plant nursery Restaurant Sports and recreation centre Tourist facilities Urban agriculture
+Primary use Private open space Consent uses Environmental facilities Plant nursery Restaurant Sports and recreation centre Tourist facilities Urban agriculture Function venue Crèche Tuck Shop

 1 2 3

 Zoning Primary use Consent use

-OPEN SPACE ZONE III (OSZIII) 3000000000
+OPEN SPACE ZONE III (OSZIII)

 The objective of this zone is to provide for the conservation of natural resources in areas that have not been proclaimed as nature areas (non-statutory conservation), in order to sustain flora and fauna and protect areas of undeveloped landscape including woodlands, ridges, wetlands and the coastline.
 A range of consent uses is provided to supplement and support the main objective of this zone.
-Nature conservation area Consent uses Conference facilities Environmental facilities Freestanding base telecommunication station Function venue Harvesting of natural resources Rooftop base telecommunication station Tourist accommodation Tourist facilities Tuck shop Utility service Wellness centre
+Primary use Nature conservation area Consent uses Environmental facilities Rooftop base telecommunication station Tourist facilities Tourist accommodation Function venue Conference facilities Wellness centre Tuck shop

+OPEN SPACE ZONE IV (OSZ IV) 1

 The objective of this zone is to provide for the conservation of natural resources in areas that have been proclaimed as nature areas (statutory conservation), in order to sustain flora and fauna and protect areas of undeveloped landscape including woodlands, ridges, wetlands and the coastline.
 A range of consent uses is provided to supplement and support the main objective of this zone.
-Nature reserve Consent uses Conference facility Freestanding base telecommunication station Function venue Rooftop base telecommunication station Tourist accommodation Tourist facilities Tuck shop Utility service Wellness centre
+Primary use Nature reserve Consent uses Conference facility Function venue Rooftop base telecommunication station Tourist accommodation Tourist facilities Wellness centre Tuck shop

-or tine zone.
-TRANSPORT ZONES
+RANSPORT AND UTILITY ZON NES

 TRANSPORT ZONE I (TZI)

-The objective of this zone is to reserve land for transportation systems, excluding public streets, but including all other transport undertakings. • Transport use Consent uses
+The objective of this zone is to reserve land for transportation systems, excluding public streets, but including all other transport undertakings.
+Primary use Transport use Consent uses